h1yung/StikyNotez/README.md

 [![download](https://user-images.githubusercontent.com/54069717/71476026-fcf71500-27b0-11ea-8027-5eb0df3fe527.png)](https://www.youtube.com/watch?v=nt5bddWEGeM)

 # StikyNotez
 My second Swift 5 iOS App.
-Conveniently create notecards and sticky notes and manage your notes and reminders all in one view!
-Comes with a really nice user interface
+Conveniently create notecards and sticky notes and manage your notes and reminders all in one view.

-iOS version: 13.2 and up (I think.
-I haven't really tested outdated versions)
+Compatibility: Tested for iOS version 13.2 and up.

 <img width="211" alt="titlescreen" src="https://user-images.githubusercontent.com/54069717/71475766-a806cf00-27af-11ea-9aff-4b0500bf2951.png">

 ## Description
 StikyNotez is inspired by post-it notes found on bulletin boards / desks.
-Carry a board of sticky notes / note cards in the palm of you hands wherever you go.
+This particular UX design adds extra convenience for users who would like all their notes to be found on one screen.

-## Features
+## Usage
-Clean GUI
-Massive improvements in the UI from my first Swift app, GoalsDaily.
-The load screen and background look smooth, the generated text boxes look like actual sticky notes and notecards...

 Notecards and Sticky Notes
 * Create them using left and right bottom buttons.
 The square logo creates sticky notes, the rectangle logo creates notecards.
-* You can type text into them with however many lines you want.
-* If you touch within one of the cards and drag them around, they will move.
-* It stays within the screen boundaries without leaving it.
+* Cards are their own objects that you can move around and assign text attributes to (unlimited lines).

 Drag and Drop Trash Button
 * Card becomes slightly transparent when you drag and hover it over the trash button and disappears by fading out when you release.